Soul-Burn/fluid-connection-indicators/README.md

 # Known issues

-Indicators do not update when a recipe is changed.
+* Indicators do not update when a recipe is changed.
 Rotating the entity or rebuilding it would update the indicators.
+* Flamethrower turrets do not have indicators